 We have a commitment to purchase an operating property located in San Francisco, California, that we currently manage as Marriott Vacation Club Pulse, San Francisco.
 Refer to Footnote 11 "Contingencies and Commitments" for additional information on the commitment.
 We are required to purchase the operating property from the third party developer unless the developer has sold the property to another party.
 The operating property is held by a variable interest entity for which we are not the primary beneficiary as we cannot prevent the variable interest entity from selling the operating property at a higher price.
 Accordingly, we have not consolidated the variable interest entity.
-As of June 30, 2019, our Balance Sheet reflected \$14 million in Property and equipment related to a finance lease and leasehold improvements, \$1 million in Accrued liabilities and \$9 million in Debt related to the finance lease liability for ancillary and operations space we lease from the variable interest entity.
-In addition, a note receivable of less than \$1 million is included in the Accounts receivable line.
-We believe that our maximum exposure to loss as a result of our involvement with this variable interest entity is \$5 million as of June 30, 2019.
+As of September 30, 2019, our Balance Sheet reflected \$2 million in Accounts Receivable, including a note receivable of less than \$1 million, and \$1 million in Accrued liabilities, relating to our involvement with this variable interest entity.
+We believe that our maximum exposure to loss as a result of our involvement with this variable interest entity is \$1 million as of September 30, 2019.

 We have a commitment to purchase an operating property located in New York, New York, that we currently manage as Marriott Vacation Club Pulse, New York City.
 Refer to Footnote 11 "Contingencies and Commitments" for additional information on the commitment.
 We are required to purchase the completed property from the third party developer unless the developer has sold the property to another party.
 The property is held by a variable interest entity for which we are not the primary beneficiary as we cannot prevent the variable interest entity from selling the property at a higher price.
 Accordingly, we have not consolidated the variable interest entity.
-As of June 30, 2019, our Balance Sheet reflected \$8 million in Property and equipment related to a finance lease and leasehold improvements, \$1 million in Accrued liabilities and \$7 million in Debt related to the finance lease liability for ancillary and operations space we lease from the variable interest entity.
-In addition, a note receivable of less than \$1 million is included in the Accounts receivable line on the Balance Sheet as of June 30, 2019.
-We believe that our maximum exposure to loss as a result of our involvement with this variable interest entity is less than \$1 million as of June 30, 2019.
+As of September 30, 2019, our Balance Sheet reflected \$8 million in Property and equipment related to a finance lease and leasehold improvements, \$1 million in Accrued liabilities and \$7 million in Debt related to the finance lease liability for ancillary and operations space we lease from the variable interest entity.
+In addition, a note receivable of less than \$1 million is included in the Accounts receivable line on the Balance Sheet as of September 30, 2019.
+We believe that our maximum exposure to loss as a result of our involvement with this variable interest entity is less than \$1 million as of September 30, 2019.